sorcio/wireguard-docker-plugin/README.md

 On the other hand, the `Address` and `AllowedIPs` lines will apply to the container.

+Valid configuration file names end with `.conf`, only contain alphanumeric characters, hyphens, and underscores, and start with an alphanumeric character.

 ### Creating a network

 To create a network, you need to specify the name of the network and the